Merabu/Election_Analysis/README.md

             f'{county_name}: {county_percentage:.1f}% ({votes_county:,})\n')

 ### Step 6e: This step will be completed in Deliverable 2.
+        print(county_results)

-###Step 6f:Write a decision statement that determines the county with the largest vote count and then adds that county and its vote count to the variables created in step 2
+### Step 6f:Write a decision statement that determines the county with the largest vote count and then adds that county and its vote count to the variables created in step 2
 if (votes_county > largest_votes):
             largest_votes = votes_county
             largest_county = county_name